Table of Contents

 Identity.com

-We contribute to a more user-centric future via identity management systems and protocols.
-We also belong to the World Wide Web Consortium (W3C), the standards body for the World Wide Web.
-Identity.com‘s work as a future-oriented company is helping many businesses by giving their customers a hassle-free identity verification process.
+As members of the World Wide Web Consortium (W3C), we uphold the standards for the World Wide Web and work towards a more secure and user-friendly online experience.
 Identity.com is an open-source ecosystem providing access to on-chain and secure identity verification.
-Our solutions improve the user experience and reduce onboarding friction through reusable and interoperable gateway passes.
+Our solutions improve the user experience and reduce onboarding friction through reusable and interoperable Gateway Passes.
 Please get in touch for more information about how we can help you with identity verification and general KYC processes.